legalesign/ls-document-viewer/readme.md

 ```

 ### Compose Mode
-Streamlined mode for quickly adding signature boxes to pre-generated templates.
+Streamlined mode to quickly adding signature boxes to pre-generated templates.
 Ideal for integrated clients where recipients are already defined.

 For more information on recipients see [Recipients](#recipients).